2026 Winter Olympics: Venues

-Stadio San Siro in Milan and Verona Arena will be venues of opening and closing ceremonies, respectively.
+Stadio San Siro in Milan (top) and Verona Arena (bottom) are the venues of opening and closing ceremonies, respectively.

-The Games will primarily utilize existing venues across Lombardy and Northeast Italy, including those used by the 1956 Winter Olympics previously held in Cortina d'Ampezzo, and by the 2013 Winter Universiade hosted by the province of Trentino.
-Most ice events, aside from curling, will be held in the Milan cluster, while sliding and snow events will be held in clusters around Cortina, Valtellina and the Fiemme Valley.

-A new 16,000-seat multi-use arena designed by David Chipperfield is being constructed in Milan's Santa Giulia district, which will host ice hockey.
-Stadio San Siro will host the opening ceremony, while the historic Verona Arena will host the closing ceremony.
+The Games primarily utilised existing venues across Lombardy, Veneto and Trentino-Alto Adige/Südtirol, including those used by the 1956 Winter Olympics previously held in Cortina d'Ampezzo, and by the 2013 Winter Universiade hosted by the province of Trentino.
+Most ice events, aside from curling, were held in the Milan cluster, while sliding and snow events were held in clusters around Cortina, Valtellina, and the Fiemme Valley.
+A new 12,000-seat multi-use arena designed by David Chipperfield was constructed in Milan's Santa Giulia district and hosted ice hockey.
+Stadio San Siro in Milan hosted the opening ceremony, and the historic Verona Arena in Verona hosted the closing ceremony.
+Athletes stayed in several Olympic villages, depending on the location of their sport: Milan Olympic Village, Cortina d'Ampezzo Olympic Village, or in hotels.